scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Investigating-developer___s-questions-using-web-scraping/index.md

 <br><p>
 #Introduction
-We observed that developers ask various questions in online forums, mailings lists, etc. while working in software development teams.Â Â These questions are about classes, functions, and project structure and target different development activities like dead-code elimination, testing, code analysis etc. The website Stack Overflow is a major source of questions that developers ask.
+We observed that developers ask various questions in online forums, mailings lists, etc. while working in software development teams.
+These questions are about classes, functions, and project structure and target different development activities like dead-code elimination, testing, code analysis etc. The website Stack Overflow is a major source of questions that developers ask.

 #Problem
-While asking questions, developers markÂ their question with related topics called tags to achieve faster response times.Â Â The most popular tags emerge from the category of programming languages.
+While asking questions, developers mark their question with related topics called tags to achieve faster response times.
+The most popular tags emerge from the category of programming languages.
 However, people frequently do not assign development activities tags to the question.
-For example, the word âdebuggingâ exists in 387,432 questions, but only about 10% questions have been assigned the corresponding tag.
+For example, the word “debugging” exists in 387,432 questions, but only about 10% questions have been assigned the corresponding tag.

 #Steps